parthibCsaha/Online-Learning-Management-System-API/README.md

 ## Architecture & Entity Relationships

 The project is organized into distinct layers for controllers, services, repositories, and domain entities.
-The following UML diagram (in PlantUML syntax) visualizes the main entity relationships:
+The following UML diagram visualizes the main entity relationships:

 ### UML Diagram